pryv/source-licenser/README.md

   - **defaults**: Update fields if not defined
   - **sortPackage**: true / false.
 Order the fields as par `package.json`

-### Notes:

-Optimizations to do:
- 1- do not remove /replace license in files that have a valid license header 2- when difference is found and license needs to be changed.
-Directly change the license instead of having an intermediary remove - save step.

 # License
 Copyright (c) 2020-2021 Pryv S.A https://pryv.com